palladiumkenya/patientManegementInterviewTask/README.md

 Tokenizer PHP Extension

-2.How to run the application-create an empty database named phc export the sql phc.sql located in folder phc\database
+2.How to run the application-create an empty database named phc From .env.example create .env file and put datase as phc and your server user credentials export the sql phc.sql located in folder phc\database